A PhD FOR LECTURERS

 - by practical experience, based on delivering at least three teaching sessions, with peer review and feedback

-All participants completing the programme will receive a certificate confirming that they have followed the programme.
+All participants undertaking the programme will receive a certificate confirming that they have completed the programme.

 After completing the programme, you will be eligible to apply for a two-year Postdoctoral Visiting Fellowship at the University of Reading following completion of your PhD.
 For further information, please go to the section 'Honorary, Visiting and Courtesy Titles' at Academic and Governance Services - policies and reference documents.